lvgl/docs_old/v7/en/html/_sources/get-started/quick-overview.md.txt

 - Call `lv_task_handler()` periodically every few milliseconds in the main `while(1)` loop, in Timer interrupt or in an Operation system task.
 It will redraw the screen if required, handle input devices etc.

+For a more detailed guide go to the [Porting](https://docs.lvgl.io/v7/en/html/porting/index.html) section.

 ## Learn the basics